GeorgeHoneywood/george.honeywood.org.uk/content/blog/map-from-the-ground-up/index.md

 }
 ```

 The final trick that I've already partially discussed is packing multiple values into a single byte.
-This allows you to store up to 8 flags in 8 bits, instead of a byte for each flag.
+This allows you to store up to 8 flags in 1 byte, instead of a whole byte for each flag.
 As the minimum you can read from a `DataView` is 1 byte, you have to do some bit manipulation to read out the individual boolean flags.
-This is a bit fiddly, but not too bad.
+This is a bit fiddly, but the space savings add up.
 Representing the bitmask values in binary with `0b` makes it a bit easier to understand what is going on.

 ```typescript
 const flags = tile_data.getUint8()